Understanding NYC Car Seat Laws: A Simple Guide for Families

 2. When should a child use a rear-facing car seat?

-A: Children under age 2 must ride in a rear-facing car seat.
+A: Children under age 2 must ride in a rear-facing car seat, or until they reach the maximum weight or height limit set by the seat’s manufacturer, whichever comes first.

 3. When can a child switch to a forward-facing car seat?